voxel51/fiftyone/docs/source/integrations/huggingface.rst

     dataset = load_from_hub("<username>/my-quickstart-dataset")

-Where `<username>` is your Hugging Face username or organization name.
+where `<username>` is your Hugging Face username or organization name.

 .. _huggingface-hub-load-dataset-from-local-config: